bastijnvandenboom/Imaging_cleaning/README.md

 # Imaging_cleaning
-GUI to clean calcium imaging data of 1 and 2 photon data.
+GUI to clean CNMF (Caiman) calcium imaging data of 1 and 2 photon data.

 It loads CNMF (Caiman) .mat or .hdf5 files and allows the user to manually curate data.
 After deleting, merging, or both, it saves data as a .mat file for future analyses.